cihanb/kubernetesdemo_rp/Simple-Step-by-Step.md

-Kubernetes provides simple orchestration with containers and has been widely adapted.
+Kubernetes provides simpler orchestration with containers and has been widely adapted.
 It is simple to get a Redis Enterprise cluster on Kubernetes with the new Redis Enterprise Docker container.

 # What is Redis Enterprise?
 Redis is the most popular database used with Docker containers.
 Redis Enterprise extends open source Redis and delivers stable high performance, linear scaling and high availability with significant operational savings.